sc3/cook-convictions/slides/offense-disparities.md

 ## Among drug crimes, a world of disparities

-Though there are offense diparities in many areas, we decided to focus on one of the most controversial - drug convictions.
+Though there are offense disparities in many areas, we decided to focus on one of the most controversial - drug convictions.
 From disparities in crack cocaine to low-level marijuana arrests, looking at the data about drug disparities has been an important source for understanding the criminal justice system.

  When an individual is arrested on a drug charge, they can be booked for manufacturing and deliver, or for possession.
 Whether it is one or the other depends on many factors - the patrolling officer, whether a person has any priors, or even whether they're able to make a deal with the prosecutor.